tmpfs/rlx/lib/rlx.md

 If no explicit path or alias is specified (or the path is a `./` reference) then the path is treated as relative to the current location.

+When referencing databases with forward slash characters you must URL encode the forward slash (%2F).

 ```
 cd /                      # url => /
 cd http://localhost:5984  # url => http://localhost:5984